Unity-Technologies/drone-pose-estimation-navigation/Model/README.md

 This model supports a `train` and an `evaluate` command.
 Both of these have many arguments, which you can examine in `cli.py`.
 They will default to the values in `config.yaml` for convenience, but can be overridden via the command line.

 The most important `train` arguments to be aware of are:
 * `--data_root`: Path to the directory containing your data folders.
-These directory should include `drone_training_medium` and `drone_validation_medium`, containing the training and validation data, respectively.
+These directory should include `drone_training` and `drone_validation`, containing the training and validation data, respectively.
 * `--log-dir-system`: Path to directory where you'd like to save Tensorboard log files and model checkpoint files.

 The most important `evaluate` arguments to be aware of are:
 * `--load-dir-checkpoint`: Path to model to be evaluated.
 * `--data_root`: Path to the directory containing your data folders.
-These directory should include `drone_training_medium` and `drone_validation_medium`, containing the training and validation data, respectively.
+These directory should include `drone_training` and `drone_validation`, containing the training and validation data, respectively.

 ## Performance